-Also, Pokémon-EX can have a regular and a full-art rare Ultra version!
+One more cool thing: Pokémon-EX have both regular and full-art rare Ultra versions!

 APPENDIX B: RESTORED POKÉMON

 A new card stage for Fossil Pokémon has been introduced: Restored Pokémon.
 As you can see, Archen is a Restored Pokémon, and has the rule "Put this card on your Bench only with the effect of Plume Fossil."
 This means exactly what it says: the only way to play Archen to your Bench is to play the Plume Fossil Item card.
 If you look at Plume Fossil, you'll see exactly how you can get Archen into play.
 Once you do, Archeops works just like any other Stage 1 Pokémon-put it on top of Archen when you could normally play a Stage 1 Pokémon.